-Engineering control theory helps create dynamic brain modelsFebruary 19th, 2013 in Neuroscience /
+Engineering control theory helps create dynamic brain modelsFebruary 19, 2013 in Medicine & Health / Neuroscience

 Models of the human brain, patterned on engineering control theory, may some day help researchers control such neurological diseases as epilepsy, Parkinson's and migraines, according to a Penn State researcher who is using mathematical models of neuron networks from which more complex brain models emerge.

 "The dual concepts of observability and controlability have been considered one of the most important developments in mathematics of the 20th century," said Steven J. Schiff, the Brush Chair Professor of Engineering and director of the Penn State Center for Neural Engineering.
 "Observability and controlability theorems essentially state that if you can observe and reconstruct a system's variables, you may be able to optimally control it.
 Incredibly, these theoretical concepts have been largely absent in the observation and control of complex biological systems."